crantok/buzby/readme.md

 * Make sure the current directory is the root of Buzby's directory tree.
 * To build the site(s): `ruby build.rb`
-* To remove intermediate and output directories: `ruby build.rb clean`
+* To remove the intermediate directory and the contents (other than hidden files in the root) of each output directory: `ruby build.rb clean`

 Buzby currently executes the `clean` at the beginning of the site build.
 I just extracted it as a separate command for debugging purposes.